kaiwalyakoparkar/notes/Cloud-Native/01-Docker.md

 * [Docker Tutorial for Beginners - What is Docker?
 Introduction to Containers](https://youtu.be/17Bl31rlnRM)

 * [Docker Tutorial for Beginners - A Full DevOps Course on How to Run Applications in Containers](https://youtu.be/fqMOX6JJhGo)

-### Thank you so much for reading 💖

-Like | Follow | Subscribe to the newsletter.

-Catch me on my socials here: https://bio.link/kaiwalya